cgrates/cgrates/docs/troubleshooting.rst

 Troubleshooting
 ===============

-In case of **troubleshooting**, CGRateS can monitorize memory profiling and CPU profiling.
+In case of **troubleshooting**, CGRateS can monitor memory profiling and CPU profiling.

 Memory Profiling
 ----------------